Skip to content

 We have based the analysis on a mixture of information from regulators, statutory accounts and data published using the 360Giving Data Standard.
 All sources had limitations and needed some level of manual intervention due to the quality of the data.
 We recognise that the data and the overall approach are imperfect.
 We have taken a proportionate approach to the data cleaning and preparations, and learned lessons that can be applied in future years.

-Please provide your feedback on the approach, content and how it could be improved or suggestions for the future.
+Please provide your feedback on the approach, content and how it could be improved or suggestions for the future by 25th September 2024.
 If you see any issues with the data or segmentation allocation please request an amendment.
 If you have a question that has not been answered in the Frequently Asked Questions, you can submit your question here.

 How to navigate this platform